icshwi/e3training/workbook/chapter3.md

-# Chapter 3: Installing a module with a different version number
+# Chapter 3: Installing other versions of modules

 [Return to Table of Contents](README.md)